Exclusive: ValueAct eyes Nintendo with stake of over $1.1 billion - letter | MarketScreener

 Nintendo and Sony compete in the gaming areas.

-(Reporting by Svea Herbst-Bayliss; Editing by David Gregorio, Andrea Ricci and Tom Brown)
+(Reporting by Svea Herbst-Bayliss, additional reporting by Makiko Yamazaki in Tokyo; Editing by David Gregorio, Andrea Ricci, Tom Brown and Himani Sarkar)

 By Svea Herbst-Bayliss